 Welcome Message from the Board of Directors

-So please "join the evolution" as George Ogata and the RSO bring a fresh and exciting perspective to the music that defines the symphony orchestra.
+Please join us as George Ogata and the RSO continue to bring a fresh and exciting perspective to the music that defines the symphony orchestra.

 President of the Board